 Émilie is seasoned bilingual communications professional with experience developing and executing impactful communications and engagement strategies in the non-profit sector.
 She recently served as the Interim Communications Manager at the Canadian Public Health Association and has worked in other communications functions with such organizations as the Centretown Community Health Centre and the Seniors Health Knowledge Network. Émilie holds a Bidisciplinary Specialized Baccalaureate in Social Sciences (Sociology and Communication).
 She is a Franco-Ontarian from Ottawa and is passionate about accessibility issues and building healthy communities for all.

 Coordinates CHRA’s Indigenous Housing Advisory Caucus.

-Joining the CHRA from the federal public service, Stéfanie-Madeline (SM) Leduc has worked on various Indigenous social policy issues over the last six years, including income assistance, health and tax policy.
-SM holds both a Bachelor of Arts with Honours and Master of Arts in Conflict Studies from the University of Ottawa.
-SM is Québequoise and First Nations (Ojibwe).
+Joining CHRA from the federal public service, SM Leduc has worked on various Indigenous social policy issues over the last six years, including income assistance, health and tax policy.
+SM holds both a Bachelor of Arts with Honours and Master of Arts in Conflict Studies from the University of Ottawa and Saint Paul University.
+SM is Québecoise and First Nations (Ojibwe).

 613-594-3007 ext.
 14

 Before joining CHRA Julie spent over 10 years with Canada Post, working in Communications and Human Resources, planning Corporate Events and managing the Corporate Recognition programs.
 Julie is also very familiar with Associations and Non-Profits Organizations, having worked in Marketing for the Canadian Produce Marketing Association and the Canadian Technology Human Resources Board.